_ Editor's note: This story was originally published on September 18, 2013._

 "At the age of 19, I was 6-2 and a half, 250 pounds, and my brother was 5-11, 190.
 He would hold me all night as I cried for hours, and tell me I would be an amazing person," he said on HLN's After Dark.

-At the time of the shooting, Jonathon Ferrell was in the process of transferring to a school in Charlotte to be with his fiancée, who had recently been hired as an accountant in the area.
+At the time of the shooting, Jonathan Ferrell was in the process of transferring to a school in Charlotte to be with his fiancée, who had recently been hired as an accountant in the area.

 "We loved him.
 Our family loved him," his fiancée's mother told HLN affiliate WSOC.

-Chris Chestnut, an attorney for the Ferrell family, said Jonathon Ferrell was living the American dream, majoring in chemistry, and aspired to be an engineer.
+Chris Chestnut, an attorney for the Ferrell family, said Jonathan Ferrell was living the American dream, majoring in chemistry, and aspired to be an engineer.
 He was working two jobs to pay his way through private school in Charlotte, but still made time to call his mother every morning.

 "I can't think of a bad thing he had done," Georgia Ferrell told CNN.